The favourite car of the Maharajahs is making a comeback in India after half a century

 Custom made

 The car, christened Pearl of the East, participated in a 620-mile ‘reliability trial’, travelling over six mountain passes.
-It also won the first prize at the Mumbai motor show.
+It also won the first prize at the Mumbai Motor Show.

 Over the years, the company set up a repair depot in Mumbai and carried out extensive publicity tours in India taking Rolls Royce cars all over the country – a 1910 trip to Kashmir featuring a Silver Ghost, was one of them.